ibm-s390-cloud/ocp-kvm-ipi-automation/README.md

 Please make sure to read the included project [documentation](docs/DOCUMENTATION.md) thoroughly before you get started.

+For frequently asked questions please refer to the [FAQ](docs/FAQ.md) document.

 If you've encountered an issue while using the playbooks in this repository you might want to take a look at the [troubleshooting](docs/TROUBLESHOOTING.md) document.

 ## Contributing